Date of Degree

 Copyright 2010 Kevin Daniel Denn

 Denn, Kevin Daniel.
-"Sediment budget closure during runoff-generated high flow events in the South Amana sub-watershed, Ia." thesis, University of Iowa, 2010.
+"Sediment budget closure during runoff-generated high flow events in the South Amana sub-watershed, Ia."
+MS (Master of Science) thesis, University of Iowa, 2010.